8440Gau/CoreJava/README.md

 12. JUNIT-Concept
   a.
 How unit test is done

-We will create a Different Repository where we will write notes .
+We will create a Different Repository where we will write notes.
 This repository will only having basic code.

 A development container is a running container with a well-defined tool/runtime stack and its prerequisites.
-You can try out development containers with GitHub Codespaces or Visual Studio Code Or STS or any Other Tools.
+You can try out development containers with GitHub Codespaces or Visual Studio Code Or STS or any Other  Development Tools.

 This is a sample project that lets you try out either option in a few easy steps.
 We have a variety of other vscode-remote-try-* sample projects, too.